• Skip to primary navigation

 • Points to body parts

-• Can say several words and shake head
+• Can say several words and shake their head

-• Eats with a soon and drinks from a cup
+• Eats with a spoon and drinks from a cup

 • Can walk and carry toys